lucuma13/mhl-suite/README.md

 `mhl-suite` is a toolkit for sealing and verifying MHL files.
 It consists of two primary executables:

 * `mhlver`: one tool to verify them all.
 A wrapper that verifies MHL files recursively in a directory, with optional XSD schema validation and reporting.
 It delegates to `simple-mhl` for classic flat MHLs and to [ascmhl](https://github.com/ascmitc/mhl) for ASC-MHL.
 * `simple-mhl`: a modern sealing and verification tool, for classic flat MHL files.
-A successor of the discontinued [mhl-tool](https://github.com/pomfort/mhl-tool) and backwards compatible with its manifests - 2 to 5 times faster, full support for standard `xxhash64be` hashes, XSD schema validation features, cleaner output and structured exit codes.
+A successor of the discontinued [mhl-tool](https://github.com/pomfort/mhl-tool) and backwards compatible with its manifests - 2 to 5 times faster (automatically parallelises when it pays off), full support for standard `xxhash64be` hashes, XSD schema validation features, cleaner output and structured exit codes.

 ### 🚀 Installation